 What do bacteria do in the soil?

 Soil bacteria are the primary digestive system of the soil.
 Their activity is responsible for almost 90% of all biological and chemical actions.
-For instance, key macronutrients such as nitrogen, sulfur and phosphorus all require microbial transformation in the root zone to make them more available to the plant.
+For instance, key macronutrients such as nitrogen, sulfur, and phosphorus all require a microbial transformation in the root zone to make them more available to the plant.

 Soil bacteria and other microbes also:

 - Transform nutrients from “forms not usable by the plant” to “forms usable by the plant

 - Improve aeration by loosening dense and compacted soils.
 Water is then able to better infiltrate and percolate

 - Decompose organic waste materials such as leaves and manure into organic humus, which stores both moisture and nutrients